dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 380C - Advanced Topics in Compilers/Dataflow Analysis/Dataflow Analysis.md

 System of equations can be solved to find the least solution.
 The iterative method for solving equations will converge even though there are an unbounded number of paths in the program.

+## Live Variables

+Variable $v$ is live at a point $p$ in a CFG if there is a path from $p$ to `END` on which there is a use of $v$ before any definition of $v$.
+We want to be computing the set of variables that are live at each point in the program.

 ## Classifications of Dataflow Problems

 **Direction of Information Propagation**: